 Solar Staff That Knows Their Stuff

-As a solar installer, they should be knowledgeable about solar and all the aspects that go into it.
+Solar installers should be knowledgeable about solar and all the aspects that go into it.
 If the company doesn’t know what they are talking about, that’s a big red flag.
 All staff should be able to help you with your questions or point you in the right direction.

 If you would like to learn more, Go Solar Group can help you.
-After filling out a short survey about your home we will set up a free in-person consultation.
+After filling out a short survey about your home, we will set up a free in-person consultation.